george-eastman-museum/Intro-to-FFMPEG-Workshop/docs/_sources/verifying_installation.rst.txt

 - You should see a list of commands, each with a short description of what it does.

 - In addition to the ``-help`` command, we also used the ``-hide_banner`` command here.
 This is one of several commands that impacts the amount of information that FFmpeg outputs to the command line.
-In this case, the command simply keeps FFMPEG from printing the version and configuration information at the top of its output.
+In this case, the command simply keeps FFmpeg from printing the version and configuration information at the top of its output.

 ********************************************
 5.3.
 Reading the Manual (MacOS/Linux ONLY)
 ********************************************

-- Finally, lets bring up the manual for FFMPEG:
+- Finally, lets bring up the manual for FFmpeg:

 .. code-block:: bash